kingkwahli/cookieReheating/readme.md

 ### How to update

-If the original game updates, run update.sh and...
+If the original updates, run update.sh and...

 ### Report update here :)